Incubation Stage is about achieving a deep renewal with courage

 We call the path above a physical path.
 What does actually happen inside the mind?
-The path below is a mind map and actually happens inside your mind.
+The path below is a mind map.

-Purification —–> Concentration ——> Imagination (Visualization) + Learning ——-> Goal Oriented + Hard Work + Creativity ——-> Unification
+Finding Nobility and Virtue in Task —–> Concentration ——> Imagination (Visualization) + Learning ——-> Goal Oriented + Hard Work + Creativity ——-> Unification (connection)

-The most noble of pleasures results from exercising skills in novel ways and in the bliss of freedom.
-Incubation stage is about achieving such pleasures where participants feel a sense of discovery, spontaneity, creativity, challenge, exploration, problem solving, concentration and unification.
-Using incubation stage you will learn to focus your concentration, achieve skills in observation and attention to be more creative and innovative.
-The ultimate goal is to experience joy and rapture of creativity; a unification concept.
+The most noble of pleasures results from exercising skills in novel ways and in the bliss of freedom; incubation stage is about achieving such pleasures where participants feel a sense of discovery, spontaneity, creativity, challenge, exploration, problem solving, concentration and connection.
+Using incubation stage you will learn to focus, achieve new skills in observation and attention and to be more creative and innovative.
+The ultimate goal is to experience the joy of creativity.

 As we discussed in the first chapter of this book, most sciences, if not all, deal with only one piece of the problem; one with apathy, one with motivation, one with creativity and one with innovation.
 No one as yet has put all the pieces together and treated the problem as a whole.
 In fact, I suspect that no one has yet perceived the problem as a whole—or, at least, seen it for what it is.
 This is a process.
 The purpose of this chapter is to put it all together and to analyze this process.

-Incubation stage is a new, bold, and encompassing theory where you focus your way out of amotivation and you will triumph over your helplessness, apathy, and lack of interest.
-Incubation stage is a healing spiritual environment that stimulate your full human potential for motivation, empowerment, optimism, physical and emotional health, and real happiness.
+Incubation stage is a new, bold, and encompassing theory where you focus your way out of apathy and you will triumph over your lack of interest.
+Incubation stage is a healing spiritual environment that stimulate full human potential for motivation, empowerment, optimism, physical and emotional health, and real happiness.
 With the results of your incubation stage you will hopefully achieve success, expand your personal empowerment and continue to create a solid basis for happiness and healthy spirituality.

 In the incubation stage you will find and let your child-like imagination to roam free trying to find joy in immersing itself in the process, observing and searching out new information.
-Observing like a child and asking the right question as childish as possible is crucial for incubation process.
-The idea and the outcome is to have the capacity to feel that you are childishly inspired.
+Observing like a child and asking the right question as Child Like (not childish) as possible is crucial for incubation process.
+The idea and the outcome is to have the capacity to feel that you are Childlike inspired.